microsoft/vscode-docs/docs/python/formatting.md

 TOCTitle: Formatting
 ContentId: c5039182-eee4-47ff-a2a8-dc28f4bc2cbc
 PageTitle: Formatting Python in Visual Studio Code
-DateApproved: 08/02/2023
+DateApproved: 8/7/2023
 MetaDescription: Formatting Python in Visual Studio Code
 MetaSocialImage: images/tutorial/social.png
 ---
-# Formatting Python in Visual Studio Code
+# Formatting Python in VS Code

 Formatting makes source code easier to read by human beings.
 By enforcing particular rules and conventions such as line spacing, indents, and spacing around operators, the code becomes more visually organized and comprehensible.
 You can view an example on the [autopep8](https://pypi.org/project/autopep8/) page.
 Keep in mind, formatting doesn't affect the functionality of the code itself.